Mary Colton: Women's Suffrage League

-In May 1892 Colton succeeded Edward Stirling as the President of the Women's Suffrage League where she guided it 'through all difficulties and discouragements'.
+In May 1892, Colton succeeded Edward Stirling as the President of the Women's Suffrage League where she guided it "through all difficulties and discouragements".
 The magnitude of her efforts for others had made her widely known and respected and this undoubtedly influenced some opinion to support the women's suffrage platform.
 Colton was applauded warmly when the league met to dissolve itself after the suffrage legislation was gazetted in March 1895.

 Later life

 After her husband was knighted in 1891, she became Mary, Lady Colton.
-She died at her home on 30 July 1898 and is buried in West Terrace cemetery, and was survived by her husband, one daughter and four of her sons.
+She died at her home on 30 July 1898, aged 75, and is buried in West Terrace cemetery; she was survived by her husband, one daughter and four of her sons.
 The Colton Ward at the Women's and Children's Hospital and Lady Colton Hall in the 1900 YWCA building on Hindmarsh Square were named in her honour.